osg-htc/docs/docs/other/install-osg-upcoming-software.md

 The following directions must be followed to install software from the Upcoming repositories.

-First, install the standard OSG YUM repositories as per [the YUM repositories guide](../common/yum).
+First, install the standard OSG Yum repositories as per [the Yum repositories guide](/common/yum).

 Enabling Upcoming repositories
 ------------------------------